adeyosemanputra/pygoat/rra.md

 > Please answer the following questions regarding confidentiality.

 1. Would a breach of this service impact more than 10,000 users?
-No
+Yes
 2. Does this service handle or store medical data?
 No
 3. Does this service handle or store financial data?
 No
 4. Does this service handle or store credentials?
 No